ShubhamTatvamasi/terraform-aws-magma-galaxy/README.md

 # Set this if you want to use this for testing, so it will be you temp VM with 70% discount.
 export TF_VAR_spot_instance=true

-# Set this if you want to use this for production.
-export TF_VAR_instance_type=t3a.xlarge

 terraform apply -auto-approve
 ```